Eastern Finland Wood Product Cluster (ITÄPUU)

 Promotion of Joint and Structural Solutions in Timber-Hybrid Construction

-The Eastern Finland Wood Product Cluster project focuses on advancing industrial timber construction and increasing the degree of wood processing.
-The development of timber structures will lead to an increase in the use of wood in public and large-scale construction projects.
+The Eastern Finland Wood Product Cluster project focused on advancing industrial timber construction and increasing the degree of wood processing.
+The aim was to increase the use of wood in public and large-scale construction projects as a result of development work on timber structures.

-The project implements innovative case studies on internationally competitive timber construction solutions from the Eastern Finland region.
-Additionally, it promotes design guidelines and standardization for structural joints and elements that are important for Eastern Finland.
-Modular and standardized solutions aim to significantly enhance timber construction efficiency and are also a prerequisite for increasing timber construction exports.
-These measures seek to improve, simplify, and clarify the usability, cost-efficiency, and quality of timber construction solutions in large-scale building projects.
+The project carried out innovative case studies on internationally competitive timber structural solutions from the Eastern Finland region.
+In addition, the project advanced design guidelines and the standardization of structures, joints, and elements for solutions of particular importance to Eastern Finland.
+Modular and standardized solutions were used to significantly improve the efficiency of timber construction, and they were also a prerequisite for the growth of timber construction exports.
+Through these measures, the project sought to improve, simplify, and clarify the usability, cost-effectiveness, and quality of timber construction solutions in large-scale building projects.

 Case Study Topics: